POWER PLANT MAINTENANCE: WHAT IS REQUIRED AND HOW DRONES CAN HELP

 - Preparing reporting and sharing it with stakeholders at the plant

-Four Ways Drones Can Help Improve Power Plant Maintenance
+Four Ways Drones Help Improve Power Plant Maintenance

-Inspections are an important part of maintenance at any power plant.
+Inspections are an important part of maintenance at any energy plant.

 Routine inspections help ensure that all the assets used in a plant’s processes are in good working order, and uncover possible problems long before they develop into issues that could endanger personnel.